grahamannett/inctxdt/readme.md

 # to run on hpc:
 follow dockerfile for setting up mujoco and python libraries. since you cant install with apt you will also need to use the following `conda install mesalib glew glfw patchelf -y`.
 Also make sure you set the LD_LIBRARY_PATH

+# in future i should use  simple_parsing over pyrallis.  it seems nicer and better to work with if i have different scripts going on that control different parts
+`from simple_parsing import ArgumentParser, Serializable`